ManuelVU/categorization-with-chmm/src/README.md

   category A (`inertia_category_a`) and one for category B (`inertia_category_b`).
 The function returns a sample of the unobserved states for the given stimulus and the sum of the log-likelihood for the sequence in the form of a list.
+This function is used by the `forward_backward_all` function in `participant-chains-update.R`.

+  - `participant-chains-update.R` function in this file applies the forward filter backward sample algorithm to all chains (stimulus) of a single participant.
+The function is used by the sampler in order to parallelize some of the sampling process.

   - `gamma-update.R` single sample of the posterior distribution of the initial state probability parameter $\gamma$.
 The function takes as arguments a vector